Foundations of geometric approximate group theory: A historical perspective

 \section{A historical perspective}

-\begin{remark}[From algebra to quasi-algebra] From the syntactic point of view (as developed in the early 20th century), algebra is concerned with ``sets with operations'' (e.g.\ group, rings, fields).
+\begin{remark}[From algebra to quasi-algebra] From the syntactic point of view, as developed in the early 20th century, algebra is concerned with ``sets with operations'' (e.g.\ group, rings, fields).
 These operations transform a number of elements of the underlying set to another element of this set.
-To relate different sets with operations (of the same type) one then studies maps between the underlying sets which preserve the given operations.
+To relate different sets with operations of the same type, one then studies maps between the underlying sets which preserve the given operations.

-It was already pointed out by Ulam in the 1940s (and later popularized in his book \cite{Ulam}) that this setting may be too rigid to encompass many phenomena of interest, both within mathematics and in mathematical applications.
+It was already pointed out by Ulam in the 1940s, and later popularized in his book \cite{Ulam}, that this setting may be too rigid to encompass many phenomena of interest, both within mathematics and in mathematical applications.
 Instead of studying functions which satisfy strict functional equations such as ``$f(g+h)=f(g) + f(h)$'', Ulam suggested to investigate functions which only satisfy such functional equations ``approximately''.
-This idea has since manifested itself in many different areas of mathematics, from stability problems in functional analysis to the study of group quasimorphisms and bounded cohomology - see \cite{UlamStability, FujKap, HartnickSchweitzer} for some recent examples.
+This idea has since manifested itself in many different areas of mathematics, from stability problems in functional analysis to the study of group quasimorphisms and bounded cohomology -- see \cite{UlamStability, FujKap, HartnickSchweitzer} for some recent examples.

 An even more radical idea is to consider structures, i.e. sets with operations, in which the operations themselves do not produce elements of the underlying set, but rather elements of a larger set which are in some sense ``close'' to the original set.
-It was this latter step of ``quasifying not only the morphisms, but also the objects'', which (in the early 21st century) lead to the creation of a new kind of \emph{quasi-algebra}.
+It was this latter step of ``quasifying not only the morphisms, but also the objects'', which, in the early 21st century, led to the creation of a new kind of \emph{quasi-algebra}.
 Approximate groups are among the main protagonists of this new world, and can be defined as follows (see Definition \ref{DefTao}). \end{remark} \begin{definition} Let $G$ be a group and $k \in \mathbb N$.
-A subset $\Lambda \subset G$ is called a \emph{$k$-approximate subgroup} of $G$ if it is symmetric (i.e. $x \in \Lambda \implies x^{-1}\in \Lambda$) and contains the identity, and if there is a finite set $F \subset G$ of cardinality $k$ such that for all $x,y \in \Lambda$ there exist $z \in \Lambda$ and $f \in F$ with $xy = zf$.
+A subset $\Lambda \subset G$ containing the identity is called a \emph{$k$-approximate subgroup} of $G$ if it is symmetric (i.e. $x \in \Lambda \Longrightarrow x^{-1}\in \Lambda$) and if there is a finite set $F \subset G$ of cardinality $k$ such that for all $x,y \in \Lambda$ there exist $z \in \Lambda$ and $f \in F$ with $xy = zf$.

 In this case we denote by $\Lambda^\infty$ the subgroup of $G$ generated by $\Lambda$ and call the pair $(\Lambda, \Lambda^\infty)$ a \emph{$k$-approximate group}. \end{definition}